Skip to contents

 General idea

 Suppose that a set of atomic objectives has already been registered in the problem under aliases \(k \in \mathcal{K}\).
-Let \(f_k(x)\) denote the scalar value of objective \(k\), and let \(w_k\) denote its user-supplied weight.
+Let \(f_k(x)\) denote the scalar value of objective \(k\), and let \(w_k\) denote its weight.

 The weighted-sum method combines them into a single scalar objective of the form: